 Megaport operates as a ‘network-as-a-service’ (NaaS) company, providing a desperately needed single connectivity platform to a world drowning in digital connection needs.
 Todays’ businesses need to connect their own internal ICT (information and communication technology) networks to multiple cloud providers, managed services providers, and multiple supplier and partner networks.

 Megaport operates globally, offering its customers connection to the largest cloud providers on the planet, including Amazon Web Services, Microsoft Azure, Google Cloud, Oracle Cloud, IBM Cloud, Salesforce and others.
-The company claims 2730 customers worldwide served by 802 enabled data centres.
+The company claims to have more than 960 enabled data centres in 26 countries around the world

-Megaport has become a “poster child” for the battered and beaten ASX tech stocks considered as growth stocks but continuing to post losses.
-The company continues to grow revenue and dramatically reduced its posted loss in FY 2023.
-From the ASX website:
+Megaport has become a “poster child” for the battered and beaten ASX tech stocks considered as growth stocks but continuing to post losses through FY 2023 but returning to profitability in FY 2024.

 Megaport Financial Performance